 These filters screw into the front element thread and can provide an inexpensive alternative to splashing out on a dedicated macro lens.

 They come in a variety of strengths that are measured in dioptres.
 Close-up filters are often available in sets of +1, +2 or +4 dioptre magnification.
 Dioptres are also available to fit Cokin style square filter systems.

 These can be your only option if you’re shooting with a compact camera or ultra-zoom camera, and by adding a dioptre you can achieve real close-up macro photography shots.

 The golden ringed dragonfly shown here was shot on a Panasonic Lumix FZ30 ultra-zoom camera with a +3 dioptre added to the front element.

-One thing to note, is that these do add additional glass to your camera, and this can have a negative effect on the image quality.
+One thing to note, is that these do add additional glass to your camera, which can have a negative effect on image quality.